2010 Taça da Liga final: First half

 Benfica controlled the first half of the game hence, scoring two goals.
-The first goal was scored by Rúben Amorim and it was a low, long-range effort that the goalkeeper parried into the net.
+The first goal was scored by Ruben Amorim and it was a low, long-range effort that the goalkeeper parried into the net.
 The second goal was a long-range free kick scored by Carlos Martins.

 Second half

-Óscar Cardozo scored the third after Rúben Amorim hit the post.
+Óscar Cardozo scored the third after Ruben Amorim hit the post.